PublicDataWorks/complaint-manager/README.md

 It will pull any remote changes, rebuild the app, run all tests, and run the security checks before pushing.

-## Set up google maps api key
+## Set up Google Maps Api Key
+Core Team:
   * Log into Google with the noipm infrastructure google account from 1Password.
-* Look up the api key for test environment at https://console.cloud.google.com/apis/credentials
+  * Look up the Core Team api key for test environment at https://console.cloud.google.com/apis/credentials
+  * Set  a local environment variable (./~profile, ~/.zshrc) called REACT_APP_GOOGLE_API_KEY with the value of the test api key.

+Contributor:
+  * You will receive a Contributor Test Key for Google Maps Api from a Core Team Member
-* Set  a local environment variable of REACT_APP_GOOGLE_API_KEY with the value of the test api key.
+  * Set  a local environment variable (./~profile, ~/.zshrc) called REACT_APP_GOOGLE_API_KEY with the value of the test api key.

 ### Set up local configuration for AWS S3

-If you are a core team member:
+Core Team:
 * Log into AWS with root user (credentials are in the team 1Password)
-* Create a new user for yourself in the development group in IAM
+* Create a new user for yourself in the developer group in IAM
+  * You will need programmatic access
+  * No tags are required
+  * Be sure to add yourself to the developer group

+Contributer:
-If you are a contributor, ask a core team member to setup AWS credentials for you.
+  * Ask a core team member to setup AWS credentials for you.

 Everyone:
 * Save your login, access key ID and secret access key in your personal password manager